 Kylo Ren has got to be my new favorite character.
 To put the icing on the cake, he’s the son of Han & Leia, plus, he’s the grandson of Anakin Skywalker/Darth Vader.
 Why didn’t George portray Anakin like his grandson?

 Celebrities/Longtime Star Wars fans such as, Kevin Smith, Simon Pegg, Warwick Davis, & Daniel Craig, (as a stormtrooper) also make appearances.
-Wouldn’t it have been awesome if Daniel removed his helmet to Rey and told her that he’s a double agent of The Resistance and The First Order as well as the ability to resist Jedi mind tricks?
+Would have been awesome if Daniel removed his helmet to Rey and told her that he’s a double agent of The Resistance and The First Order as well as the ability to resist Jedi mind tricks?
 He could’ve been the next Lando for Big Pete’s sake!

 Action Sequences got my blood pumping through my veins.